-To reduce the impact on the environment, all construction and planting in the Withy Bed has been done by hand.
+To reduce the impact on the eco system, all construction and planting in the Withy Bed has been done by hand.
 With the only machine used being a quad bike to help transport tools and materials to the site.

 Willow Varieties Planted

-Carefully selected heritage varieties of Willow have been planted, to ensure a maximum high yield of usable material for weaving.
-The mix of varieties will also aid in the diversification of the coppice crop making it more naturally resistant to pests and diseases.
+Carefully selected heritage varieties of Willow have been planted, to ensure a high yield of usable material for weaving.
+The mix of varieties will also aid in the diversification of the coppice crop making it more naturally resistant to pests and disease.

 Specific Varieties of Willow Grown by SWC

-- Salix alba vitellina x fragillis (Flanders Red)
+- Flanders Red (Salix alba vitellina x fragillis)

 Willow Cultivation Creating Wildlife Habitats